ddhartma/Introduction-to-Neural-Networks/README.md

         - Inputs are the 'Outputs' for Backpropagation
     - In Tensorflow Glorot Uniform intitializer (glorot_uniform_initializer) will be used as default.

 # Instable Gradients <a name="instable_grad"></a>
+- Instable Gradients of neurons can be problematic if we add further hidden layers.
+- There are two types of instable gradients:
+    - Vanishing Gradients
+    - Exploding Gradients

+## Vanishing gradients <a name="van_grad"></a>
+- A weight will be changed based on the gradient size of the cost function
+- If the gradient is 0 --> no learning (weight update)
+- Weight update is most effective for the hidden layer close to the output layer.
+- For hidden layers further away from the output layer --> gradient of the cost function will get more flat --> Vanishing learning effect

+## Exploding gradients <a name="expl_grad"></a>
+- Steep increase of gradients for hidden layers further away from the output layer
+- Often the case for Recurrent Neural Networks
+- They decrease the learnability of neural networks as they saturate neurons.

+## Batchnormalization <a name="batchnorm"></a>
+- Batch-Normalization (BN) is an algorithmic method which makes the training of Deep Neural Networks (DNN) **faster** and **more stable**.
+- It consists of **normalizing activation vectors from hidden layers** using (mean and variance) of the current batch.
+- This normalization step is applied right before (or right after) the nonlinear function.

+    ![image41]

+    ![image42]

 # Optimizer <a name="optimizer"></a>